grpc/proposal/A36-xds-for-servers.md

   appropriate structure.
 So the gRFC just tries to show that the API design would work for C++/wrapped languages but there is currently no associated implementation work.

+  * This design changes the client-side behavior for an inappropriate `action` and requires the RPC be processed by the filters before being failed.
+C will initially fail the client-side RPCs without filter processing.
+Implementing the full behavior will be follow-up work because the behavior difference isn't important for the currently-supported filters and the change is more invasive in C than other languages.

 * Java.
 Implementation work primarily by @sanjaypujare, along with gRFC A29.
   Added classes are in the `grpc-xds` artifact and `io.grpc.xds` package.